A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Relations to Markovian growth-fragmentation processes

-\end{defn} In this subsection we study the relation between Markovian growth-fragmentations and binary OU type growth-fragmentation processes.
-We first observe that each binary OU type growth-fragmentation can be viewed as a Markovian growth-fragmentation in the following sense. \begin{lem} Let $\Xsd$ be a binary OU type growth-fragmentation and $X_*$ be the selected fragment of $\Xsd$.
-Then $\Xsd$ is a Markovian growth-fragmentation associated with $X_*$. \end{lem} \begin{proof} This proof is an adaptation of arguments in the proof of Proposition~3 in \cite{Bertoin:GF-Markovian}.
-Recall from Lemma~\ref{Ch4:lem:selected} that the select fragment of $\Xsd$ is obtained by keeping the larger child and discarding the smaller one at each dislocation, and its size $X_*$ evolves as the exponential of an OU type process.
-Each jump time $t\geq 0$ of $X_*$ corresponds to a dislocation, in which a fragment of size $X_*(t-)$ splits into two children, with the larger one of size $X_*(t)$ and the smaller one of size $-\Delta X_*(t)$.
-Further, consider for every $\levOU>0$ the truncated system $\cutOUd{\Xs}$ (see Lemma~\ref{Ch4:lem:cut} and Definition~\ref{Ch4:defn:BOUP}).
-We find by \eqref{Ch4:eq:truncate} that the smaller fragment is kept in $\cutOUd{\Xs}$, if and only if $\frac{|\Delta X_*(t)|}{X_*(t-)} >\e^{-\levOU}$.
+An OU type growth-fragmentation process is \emph{binary}, if its dislocation measure is binary. \end{dfn} In this subsection we study the relation between Markovian growth-fragmentations and OU type growth-fragmentation processes.
+We first observe that each binary OU type growth-fragmentation can be viewed as a Markovian growth-fragmentation in the following sense. \begin{prop} Let $\Xsd$ be a binary OU type growth-fragmentation with cumulant $\kappa$ defined in \eqref{Ch4:eq:kappaOU}, and $X_*$ be the size of the selected fragment of $\Xsd$.
+Then the cumulant of $X_*$ defined by \eqref{Ch4:eq:kappa} is also $\kappa$.
+Furthermore, $\Xsd$ is a Markovian growth-fragmentation associated with $X_*$. \end{prop} \begin{proof} Recall from Lemma~\ref{Ch4:lem:selected} that $X_*$ evolves as the exponential of an OU type process with characteristics $(\Phi_*, \theta)$.
+Write $\Lambda_*$ for the L\'evy measure of $X_*$ and $\nu$ for the dislocation measure of $\Xsd$, then we have the identity

+where the second equality follows from the fact that $\nu$ is binary.
+This leads to the first statement of the proposition.